Achievable logoAchievable logo

 **Sales contests are not prohibited as long as the firm discloses properly, but centering a contest around recommending one specific product or type of security creates a bad incentive structure.
 Firms should not engage in these types of competitions.

-Bottom line - firms must identify conflicts of interest, attempt to eliminate them if possible, and disclose them if they can’t be eliminated.
+Bottom line: firms must identify conflicts of interest, try to eliminate them when possible, and disclose them when they can’t be eliminated.

 Compliance obligation